Enigmatic-Smile/docs/stream/sdks/react-native/reference.md

 A result that can be received via the [`onResult`](#onresult) callback, after a card is successfully enrolled in your Fidel API program.

 Properties:
-- `cardID: String`: The identifier of the card enrolled with your Fidel API program.
+- `cardID`: The identifier of the card enrolled with your Fidel API program.
-- `accountID: String`: The Fidel API account identifier.
+- `accountID`: The Fidel API account identifier.
-- `programID: String`: The identifier of the program that the card was enrolled into.
+- `programID`: The identifier of the program that the card was enrolled into.
-- `enrollmentDate: Date`: The date when the card was enrolled.
+- `enrollmentDate`: The date when the card was enrolled.
-- `scheme: CardScheme`: The enrolled card's scheme.
-See more: [CardScheme](#enum-cardscheme)
+- `scheme`: The enrolled card's scheme.
+For Transaction Stream programs, for now, the only possible value is `Fidel.CardScheme.visa`.
-- `isLive: Bool`: This property will be `true` when your Fidel API account is live and the card was enrolled in your `live` Fidel API program.
+- `isLive`: This property will be `true` when your Fidel API account is live and the card was enrolled in your `live` Fidel API program.
 If the program that you enrolled the card into is not a `live` one, then this property will be `false`.
-- `cardFirstNumbers: String?`: If available, this property will be populated with the first 6 numbers of the enrolled card.
+- `cardFirstNumbers`: If available, this property will be populated with the first 6 numbers of the enrolled card.
 To turn on or off receiving these numbers, please check your Fidel API account's settings.
-- `cardLastNumbers: String?`: If available, this property will be populated with the last 4 numbers of the enrolled card.
+- `cardLastNumbers`: If available, this property will be populated with the last 4 numbers of the enrolled card.
 To turn on or off receiving these numbers, please check your Fidel API account's settings.
-- `cardExpirationYear: Int`: The expiration year of the enrolled card.
+- `cardExpirationYear`: The expiration year of the enrolled card.
 The values are four digit year values (ex: 2031), **not** shortened, two digit values (ex: 31).
-- `cardExpirationMonth: Int`: The expiration month of the enrolled card.
+- `cardExpirationMonth`: The expiration month of the enrolled card.
 The values start with `1` (January) and end with `12` (December).
-- `cardIssuingCountry: Country`: The country where the enrolled card was issued.
-See more: [Country](#enum-country).
+- `cardIssuingCountry`: The country where the enrolled card was issued.
-- `metaData: [String: Any]?`: Custom data assigned to the enrolled card via the [`metaData`](#metadata-string-any) SDK property.
+- `metaData`: Custom data assigned to the enrolled card via the [`metaData`](#metadata-string-any) SDK property.

 ##### struct VerificationResult